-To achieve this, we need our services to be high performing, flexible, responsive and community focused.
-And we need them to be able to adapt quickly to an ever-changing environment and that’s where you come in.
+To achieve this, we need to be high performing, flexible, responsive and community focused.
+And we need to be able to adapt quickly to an ever-changing environment, and that’s where you come in.

 As a Council, what we do is important, but equally important is how we do it.
 Our values and behaviours are created through our people, inspired by a common purpose of providing excellent public service to citizens of Nottinghamshire.
 Our values are at the heart of everything we do and ensure that we do the right things in the right way: